 - Starting money (Blue Team)

 - Starting staff (Blue Team)

 - Hacker resource points (Red Team)

 - Turn timer

 - Maximum number of turns

 - Turn notifications on/off

-- Notifications displayed

 - Music and sound effects volume

 - Starting seed number

+- Language of the game

+- Report format

 HINT: Providing a starting seed number produces the ability for players to experience consistent results.
 For example, vulnerability distribution among the assets will be the same for everyone using the same seed number.
 Al decision making and action-based results will also remain consistent, all things being equal.
 This is useful for scenarios, events, and classroom exercises where players need to be presented with the same conditions.